solana-labs/solana/book/src/proposals/validator-timestamp-oracle.md

 - At regular intervals, each validator records its observed time for a known slot on-chain (via a Timestamp added to a slot Vote)
-- A client can request a block time using the `getBlockTime` RPC method.
+- A client can request a block time for a rooted block using the `getBlockTime` RPC method.
 When a client requests a timestamp for block N:

-  1. A validator determines a "cluster" timestamp for a recent slot before block N by observing all the Timestamp instructions recorded on the ledger that reference that slot, and determining the stake-weighted mean timestamp.
+  1. A validator determines a "cluster" timestamp for a recent timestamped slot before block N by observing all the timestamped Vote instructions recorded on the ledger that reference that slot, and determining the stake-weighted mean timestamp.

   2. This recent mean timestamp is then used to calculate the timestamp of block N using the cluster's established slot duration